"; Home - Day of Days Productions

 D-Day.
 Day of Days.

 Everyone has heard of D-Day, June 6th.
-The day Allied troops landed on the beaches of Normandy and began their hard-won liberation of Europe.
-This would not be the first beach invasion, nor would it be the last during World War II by the United States armed forces.
+The day Allied troops landed on the sand covered beaches of Normandy and began their hard-won liberation of Europe.
+The Allies code named these vacation beaches Utah, Omaha, Gold, Juno and Sword.
+This was not the first beach invasion, nor would it be the last during World War II by the United States armed forces.
 Half a world away, in the Pacific, the United States Navy landed thousands and thousands of Marines on islands many had never heard of before, and even now many do not know their names.

-And that started with a landing craft, LCVP or Higgins boat, or a LVT or Amtrac, that would land on the beach and deposit United States soldiers and Marines.
+And that started with a landing craft, LCVP or Higgins boat, or a LVT or Amtrac.
+These would land on the beach and deposit United States soldiers and Marines.
 These were heroes who came ashore under unrelenting fire to invade heavily fortified and defended beaches.
 Thousands never left.
 This sand came from those beaches.

 My first plaque commemorates the Allied sacrifices on D-Day with this historical collectible plaque of the Final Overlord Plan which displays the actual sand from all the D-Day landing beaches in Normandy.